cmuth001/rest-api-express-node/README.md

 An Application demonstrating simple REST API implementation with NodeJs, Express and MongoDb(Mongoose)

-Implemented a simple data model the stores user information with name adn email.
+Implemented a simple API requests and Model to save/retrieve data from the database.

 Implement the following endpoints:
   - GET /api/users list all user